 • Customer service experience including working with diverse groups of people

 The position is required to be certified in CPR/AED/First Aid.
 Training is provided for candidates who do not already possess this certification.
+This position is also required to be certified in Active Shooter, Fire Evacuation, and Medical situation preparedness related to safety of guests and staff.
+Training is provided.

 Please send a cover letter and resume to Andrew Robertson at firstname.lastname@example.org.
 Please include the title of the position to which you are applying in the subject line of the email.